-She dug around in his pockets, and discovered a small book poorly bound with thinning thread.
+She dug around in his pockets and discovered a small book poorly bound with thinning thread.
 She opened it and blinked.
 A schedule of Hoyt’s guards.
 No names listed, only places, and the times each guard should arrive and leave.
 Why did he have this?
-She flipped through the pages, stared at the tiny script that indicated two guards would arrive at the farm just after sundown, and shoved it into her pants pouch before grabbing his arm and dragging him with far more effort and speed.
+She flipped through the pages, stared at the tiny script that indicated two guards would arrive at the farm just after sundown, and shoved it into her pouch before grabbing his arm and dragging him with far more effort and speed.

 She was not going to lose these two stakes.

 She had rolled him out the side door and to the nearest guard station without any Shank employees the wiser.
 Even Patch had raised an eyebrow at her bravado, since Hoyt would retaliate the effort.
-Fortunately, since no one had witnessed her, red-faced and huffing, dragging the dead weight to justice, he had no idea who to target when Cimis ended up dead in his cell.
-Patch told her later, that Cimis had killed a few city guardsmen during a recent raid on an orphanage, and given the surprise opportunity, their compatriots had exacted revenge.
+Fortunately, since no one witnessed her, red-faced and huffing, dragging the dead weight to justice, he had no idea who to target when Cimis ended up dead in his cell.
+Patch told her later that Cimis had killed a few city guardsmen during a recent raid on an orphanage, and given the surprise opportunity, their compatriots exacted revenge.

-The unexpected pay had caused an odd difficulty; what to do with the money, considering some would question her sudden boon and wonder which stake had paid so well.
+The unexpected pay caused an odd difficulty; what to do with the money, considering some would question her sudden boon and wonder which stake had paid so well.
 She had not wanted the attention, because someone from Hoyt would come snooping.
 She finally decided to pay five years upfront for her room at the Eaves.
 Dachs duly took the silver, claimed he received an unexpected inheritance, and used the sum to make several improvements to his establishment.
-He transformed the drearier tavern into a lively inn-type affair that served food, and he began to turn a very tidy profit.
+He transformed the drearier tavern into a lively inn-type affair that served food, and he turned a very tidy profit.

 She attached the lead rope to the cart horse and mounted the other mare bareback.
 Instead of urging them down the lane and to the road, she clicked her tongue and got them moving to the overgrown dirt path that led into the fallow fields.
 She knew from her scouting expeditions that another road lay to the south, one traversed by local farmers but few others.
 Hopefully, Hoyt’s guards did not take that way to reach the farm.

 She was not stealing them.
 She only borrowed them in the name of justice.
-The guard could figure out what to do with them once she reached a station, because she had no way of caring for them.
+The guard could figure out what to do with them once she reached a guardhouse, because she had no way of caring for them.
 She had enough difficulty dealing with her street rats and her own personal expenses.

-She knew she had chosen the wrong way when she heard shouts above the general traffic noise.
+She darkly realized she had chosen the wrong way when she heard shouts above the general traffic noise.
 Four sweaty men on horses, in bulky outfits that semi-resembled noble house sentry uniforms, had taken exception to one poor farmer who had not pulled his team over far enough for them to pass unhindered.
 Apparently the grass to the side of the road was so inferior, they could not force their mounts to walk on it.

 Country folk had issues, but city folk proved just as stupidly annoying.

-She slide from the back of her horse and wormed her way through the wagons and animals.
+She slid from the back of her horse and wormed her way through the wagons and animals.
 If no one else planned to help, she would.
 The bullies did not look all that imposing, and the unease two possessed in handling their horses hinted at a lack of riding practice.
-One had extreme difficulty keeping his mount stationary, and the tighter his grip became on the reigns, the more the horse shook its head about and backed around.
+One had extreme difficulty keeping his mount stationary, and the tighter his grip became on the reins, the more the horse shook its head about and backed around.